Man last known to be seen with missing University of Pittsburgh student tells prosecutors how he rescued her from rough water

 Sudiksha Konanki, 20, disappeared from the beach of the Riu República Hotel in the early hours of March 6, sparking a frantic search involving authorities from the Dominican Republic, the United States and India, where Konanki was born.

 The man who was with her at the beach, Joshua Steven Riibe, told prosecutors he and Konanki were hit by an intense wave and were swept out to sea when the water returned, according to Noticias SIN.
-Riibe is not considered a suspect in the case and has not been accused of wrongdoing.
+Riibe, a 22-year-old American, is not considered a suspect in the case and has not been accused of wrongdoing.

+Dominican Republic attorney general Yeni Berenice Reynoso interviewed Riibe Saturday as part of the investigation into Konanki’s disappearance, according to a source with firsthand knowledge of the interview.
+CNN has contacted Riibe’s family attorney for comment.

-During his fourth interview with prosecutors on March 12, Riibe described a harrowing attempt to save Konanki after they were jostled by the wave.
+During his fourth interview with prosecutors on Wednesday, Riibe described a harrowing attempt to save Konanki after they were jostled by the wave and she got tired of swimming.

 “It took me a long time to get her out.
 It was difficult,” Riibe said, according to Noticias SIN.
 He said he was trained as a lifeguard, but worked at pools, not at the beach.